m7a/bo-maxbupst/READMEx.md

 Some of Bupstash's required dependencies were found to not have any Ada equivalent readily available.
-Specifically, the following programs seemed not to be available in the Ada world: LZ4, Blake3 and TAR Achive creation.
+Specifically, the following programs seemed not to be available in the Ada world: LZ4, Blake3 and TAR Archive creation.

 To provide these features, dedicated separate libraries were thus developed as part of the Maxbupst development.
 Their pages are here: